This made picking the tags tricky |

 Language: English.
 Skills: Medicine +1%, Pharmacy +1%, Science (Biology and Chemistry) +2%, Unnatural +2%.
 Cost: 8 weeks, 1 SAN

 “Yet it was not fresh enough.
 I am sure I have the biomass to brain ratio correct.
-Perhaps a more unstable chemical fuel must be used, so the body’s dying remnants can still metabolize it.”
+Perhaps a more unstable chemical fuel is needed, so the body’s dying remnants can easily metabolize it.”

 The notes contain instructions for synthesizing Dr. West’s infamous ‘reanimation formula,’ but also a remarkably effective embalming fluid derived from cell cultures from rare tropical species.
 The author clearly paid little heed to the latter discovery.
 If the reader succeeds on a Medicine or Science (Biology) test, the skill increases from study are doubled, but the SAN loss rises to 1D4 as it all makes too much sense.